Summary: in this tutorial, you’ll learn about the C data types, including basic types, derived types, enumeration, and void.

 A data type determines the number of bytes allocated to a variable and valid operations that you can perform.

-C provides the basic types, derived types, enumeration type, and void:
+C provides the basic types, derived types, enumeration types, and void:

 Note that this tutorial provides you with an overview of C data types.
-And you’ll learn each of them in detail in the next tutorials.
+And you’ll learn each of them in detail in the following tutorials.
 It’s fine if you don’t understand fully.

 C has some basic types:

-– a single byte that can hold one character.int
+char– a single byte that can hold one character.int– integer type.float– single-precision floating-point type.double– double-precision floating-point type.

-type can hold a single character.
-To form a literal character, you use the single quotes ('
+The char type can hold a single character.
+To form a literal character, you use the single quotes (').
+For example:

 short int quantity;